 • Hold the spindle between your palms, pushing it firmly against the board.
 Make sure you maintain the pressure as you begin to move your hands back and forth, one after the other.
 This motion should effectively roll the spindle.
 Continue to roll the spindle as fast as you can until ember forms.

 • Tap the fireboard to drop the glowing ember onto the piece of bark and then transfer this to your tinder nest.
 Blow on the tinder nest gently to create a flame.
-It might take you a while or several tries to get a fire started.
+It might take a while or several tries to start a fire.

 2. Bow Drill

-To start a fire with a bow drill you need to create friction by maintaining constant pressure and speed.
-The bow drill technique allows you to do this a lot easier.
+To start a fire with a bow drill, you must create friction by maintaining constant pressure and speed.
+The bow drill technique makes this much easier.

-You’ll need a bow and socket along with the fire board and spindle.
+You’ll need a bow, socket, fire board, and spindle.

 • Find a heavy piece of wood or a stone to use as the socket, which you will use to put pressure on the rotating spindle.
 Wood with sap allows for better lubrication of the socket.